akhikhl/gretty/README.md

 Gretty sources contain [a complete example](../../tree/master/examples/integrationTest) of implementation of integration tests with gretty, [geb](http://www.gebish.org/) and [spock](http://code.google.com/p/spock/).

 See also: tasks [jettyBeforeIntegrationTest](#jettybeforeintegrationtest) and [jettyAfterIntegrationTest](#jettyafterintegrationtest).

+## Publishing gretty to sonatype and bintray

+Gretty sources are configured for publishing gretty artifacts to sonatype and bintray.
+Publishing typically consists of two steps:

+1. Define publishing-specific properties
+2. Invoke publishing task.

+If you are going to publish gretty to sonatype and/or bintray, see [more information here](publishing.md).

 ## Copyright and License